TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 17/Proverbs 17.21.md

 ---

-He that begetteth a fool [doeth it] to his sorrow; And the father of a fool hath no joy.
+He who becomes the father of a fool grieves.
+The father of a fool has no joy.